-Aim Point Comparison Calculators for truly Professional Pilots – 12 December 2021
+Aim Point Comparison Calculators for True Professionals

 Embedded within the Jacobson Flare App are 5 bespoke calculators.
 Two are designed to calculate the longitudinal Aim and Flare Points for both heavy and light airplanes, respectively.
 These provide a major component of the Jacobson Flare approach and landing technique.

-However, the JF App for iOS and Android also contains three specially-created calculators.
+However, the JF App for iOS also contains three specially-created calculators.
 These enable accurate comparison of the correct visual aim point for any given airplane, with the aim point defined by the geometric specification of the three most common electronic glide path systems, namely ILS, PAPI and the Australian-designed but sadly obsolescent T-VASIS.

 As an example, the PAPI is a virtual point source, providing a 3° ± 12’ design eye path to just one aim point.
 There is no standard MEHT.